velartrill/velartrill.github.io/orig/spirals/occupied/inbound.md

 As she steps up to the idling train, the commander exchanges salutes with the train guards, while her subordinates take the shrieking Parakeet into custody.
 "I hear correctly, that this is the one responsible for that attempted firebombing on the seventh?" the commander asks, looking her up and down.
 The train guard nods.

 "And that's not all; perp's inked, ma'am.
-Our friend here who apprehended her advises she looks to be at least a minor noble, possibly an offworlder."
+Our friend here who apprehended her advises she may be an offworlder, or possibly from a minor House."

 The commander snaps her fingers, and taking Parakeet by the upper arms, three of her team drag the woman out of the station towards the waiting APC.
 Turning to Sashuan, she bows respectfully.
 "Thank you for your assistance, ma'am," she says, clasping her hands behind her back.
 "May I ask for your name and office, in case the investigators wish to reach out to you?"

 "Sashuan Solnadi Vanteni," Sashuan replies gently.
+"Liaison."
 The commander's eyes widen.

 "O-oh!" she exclaims, bowing again, much more deeply this time.
 "Comrade Sashuan— it's such an honor!"
 Her cool is completely gone, replaced by a mixture of fear and awe.
 "I— I'll make sure the investigators don't bother your office unless it's very important—"